Yvonne Nelson: Campaign

 On 17 May 2015, Nelson took it upon herself, together with other celebrities, to add more voices to the masses in protests against the energy crisis in her country.
 She led a peaceful vigil called DumsorMustStop on 16 May 2015.
 The hashtag #dumsormuststop is currently used on social media to amplify the concerns of Ghanaians with regard to the energy crisis.
-Yvonne, known to be very vocal lately about political issues in the country lamented the lack of development in Ghana since the country attained her independence in 1957.
-She told the BBC in an interview that she may consider running for political office in the future.
-Actress Yvonne Nelson tweeted that she is looking forward to the day Ghanaians would refuse to vote in presidential elections to send a message to politicians.
+Nelson lamented the lack of development in Ghana since the country attained independence in 1957.
+She told the BBC in an interview that she ight consider running for political office in the future.
+She tweeted that she was looking forward to the day Ghanaians refuse to vote in presidential elections to send a message to politicians.

-On 30 April 2024, Yvonne made a call to the Ghanaian public to join her in a demonstration against the sitting government on the consistent dumsor (light outs) across the country.
+On 30 April 2024, Nelson asked the Ghanaian public to join her in a demonstration against the sitting government on the consistent dumsor (light outs) across the country.